 - Completed application for admission to the School of Graduate Studies and a $50 application fee.
 The application fee is non-refundable and may not be applied to any other university fees should you be accepted.
 These forms are submitted electronically using the online application which is available on the School of Graduate Studies website under the forms tab.

 - One (1) Official copy of transcripts of all undergraduate and graduate work previously undertaken.
 Admission to the Master of Science in Nursing program requires a baccalaureate degree from an accredited college or university with a minimum 3.0 grade point average on a 4.0 scale and current, unrestricted RN Georgia licensure.
-All students entering the FNP program must have already taken a baccalaureate level pharmacology course and passed the course preferably with a grade of B or better.
+All students entering the FNP program must have already taken a baccalaureate level pharmacology course and passed the course with a grade of B or better.
+Students who completed a combined pathophysiology/pharmacology course with a grade of B or better may submit course syllabus to determine if content is appropriate to meet this prerequisite.
 Please note: The School of Graduate Studies cannot be held responsible for delays that occur during the mailing process.

 - Three letters of recommendation.
 Three letters of recommendation that comment on the applicant’s potential for success in a graduate academic program.
 Letters should be placed in sealed envelopes and contain the signature of the person writing the recommendation across the seal.
 Please Note: When you complete the on-line application for graduate admission you will have the opportunity to send your recommenders an email so that they can submit your letter of recommendation electronically.
 Once you have submitted your on-line application you will not be able to return to it to enter your recommenders contact details.
 Download recommendation form in PDF Download recommendation form in Word